alfredshingai/Bike_Sales_Analysis_Portfolio/README.md

 ##  Project Overview

 This project analyses a dataset of 1,000 customers to uncover what drives bike purchases.
-The goal was to identify the highest-converting customer segments and generate actionable business recommendations — all built in Microsoft Excel.
+The goal was to identify the highest-converting customer segments and generate actionable business recommendations — all built in Microsoft Excel and Power BI.

 ---